georgechitechi/flight/README.md

 npm i -g generator-packager
 ```

-   This will install the generator globally so yo can access it by `yo laravel-packar`.
+   This will install the generator globally so yo can access it by `yo packager`.

 ## Using the generator